chefyes/chefyes/README.md

   3. Volleyball
   4. Cooking
   5. Coding
-- Right now, I’m working with Bluetooth Firmware
+- I am currently a full time student at UC San Diego and I work with bluetooth firmware